If you are interested in joining one of the COA’s Committees as a volunteer member, please contact

 Advocacy Council

-The Advocacy Council is composed of the Communications Committee and Provincial Associations Committee.
+The Advocacy Council is composed of the Climate Action Committee, Communications Committee and Provincial Associations Committee.
 Committees have national representation and strive to be equitable in their makeup, while adhering to COA by-laws and upholding individual and specific mandates.
 The Council is Chaired by a member of the COA Board of Directors.

 Standing Committees